 Norwich University graduates first cohort of Accelerated Bachelor of Science in Nursing students in December ceremony

 The School of Nursing is also happy to introduce two new team members to the faculty and staff.
 Charity Cerminara, MSN, RN has taken on the role of clinical placement coordinator and adviser to special programs.
-Kevin Scott, BSN, RN, CNOR has stepped into our newly created position of assistant director of simulation and assessment.
+Kevin Scott, BSN, RN, CNOR has stepped into our newly created assistant director of simulation and assessment position.
 This new position will enhance the current and potential use of simulation in our nursing courses, providing nursing students with hands-on experience in a controlled, safe learning environment.